huggingface/lerobot/examples/7_get_started_with_real_robot.md

 ```
 It should match your dataset (e.g. `fps: 30`) and your robot (e.g. `state_dim: 6` and `action_dim: 6`).
 We are still working on simplifying this in future versions of `lerobot`.

-Optionnaly, you can use [Weights and Biases](https://docs.wandb.ai/quickstart) for visualizing training plots with `wandb.enable=true`.
+Optionnaly, you can use [Weights and Biases](https://docs.wandb.ai/quickstart) for visualizing training plots with `wandb.enable=true` as agument.
 Make sure you are logged in by running `wandb login`.

-Finally, use `DATA_DIR=data` to access your dataset stored in your local `data` directory.
+Finally, add `DATA_DIR=data` before `python lerobot/scripts/train.py` to access your dataset stored in your local `data` directory.
 If you dont provide `DATA_DIR`, your dataset will be downloaded from Hugging Face hub to your cache folder `$HOME/.cache/hugginface`.
 In future versions of `lerobot`, both directories will be in sync.

 Now, start training:
 ```bash